Helping Through Crisis Webinar

 No, I think we like things measured and so we look up to one year.
 We see a green dash line.
 And we’re like, okay, now there’s a number.
 That’s something I can take away tonight.
 So, help us understand what we should be thinking there with one year anniversary.

 That’s really helpful.
-And now we’re gonna pivot in.
-We’re gonna think about that supporting community.
+And now we’re going to pivot in.
+We’re going to think about that supporting community.
 What kind of effect does crisis have on that supporting community?
 And, you know, we desperately want to help.
-And we wanna know what happened.
+And we want to know what happened.
 And we are hurting as well.
 So speak to this matter here.

-And, so just understand that strong emotion is part of the picture, but also that not everybody, by the way, is gonna feel strong emotion.
-Sometimes you’re gonna have somebody that that’s like, you know, yeah, you know what, it happened and we move on.
+And so just understand that strong emotion is part of the picture, but also that not everybody, by the way, is going to feel strong emotion.
+Sometimes you’re going to have somebody that that’s like, you know, yeah, you know what, it happened, and we move on.
 You’re like, Oh wow.
 What’s that mean?
 And, as you know, people just process very different.

 Yeah, a couple things.
-Depending on the, this is always gonna be an, it depends.
-And so I wish that it wasn’t, but it’s gonna be an, it depends, because there are times when it is very important to systematically distribute information.
+Depending on the, this is always going to be an, it depends.
+And so, I wish that it wasn’t, but it’s going to be an, it depends, because there are times when it is very important to systematically distribute information.
 And you may want to have an email that goes out at a certain time, or there are times to have a church family meeting.
-There are times to meet with smaller groups of the church and those kind of things.
-Even larger community meetings outside your church, those kind of things.
+There are times to meet with smaller groups of the church and those kinds of things.
+Even larger community meetings outside your church, those kinds of things.

-I will say this, it is important to know that during a point of a crisis, that when you say something to one person, that’s gonna be repeated many times, okay?
+I will say this, it is important to know that during a point of a crisis, that when you say something to one person, that’s going to be repeated many times, okay?
 And just understand that you can’t control the message once it’s been shared.
 Okay?
-Now, so all I’m saying about that, and I’m not saying don’t share, just understand that sometimes you think you’re telling one person but it might be more.
+Now, so all I’m saying about that, and I’m not saying don’t share, just understand that sometimes you think you’re telling one person, but it might be more.

-So there’s a discernment to know what is public knowledge and what is private knowledge.
+So, there’s a discernment to know what public knowledge is and what is private knowledge.
 Exactly.
-The other thing, this is where also things like, oh, there are some losses that, again, very public if the tornado went through and everybody knows it and you’ve driven by the house and those kinda things.
+The other thing, this is where also things like, oh, there are some losses that, again, very public if the tornado went through and everybody knows it and you’ve driven by the house and those kinds of things.
 But then there’s other things like suicides.
 Places where there’s been drunk driving accidents or overdoses, there might be marital things or whatever.
 That’s really messy.

 And again, I’m not saying that those things won’t come out but for us as church leaders, we have to be careful about how it comes out so that when we are in a capacity to inform, we are informing, when we’re a capacity to be meeting one-on-one with somebody or with a small family that we make sure we’re also maintaining their sense of privacy also.

-We’re gonna pivot now to supporting the victims.
-So this slide was really supporting that supportive community.
+We’re going to pivot now to supporting the victims.
+So, this slide was really supporting that supportive community.
 And now what does it look like to pastor the victim?
 And what we’ve got here is three important bullets on the screen there.
 Working from the bottom up is first things first is that bottom foundation.
 Safety and stability.
 Then moving on to remembering and mourning, and then finally meaning and reconnection.

 This oftentimes does not happen with the same people around them.
-So like the first responders or the people, the crew that’s there to help, oftentimes this remembering and mourning is when somebody is doing their grieving.
-And, there are times we do public grief, like at a visitation and those kind of things, but oftentimes later on it’s in the months following that we’re working through remembering what happened, mourning, working through hard things, and also working through some of the questions that get in the way.
+So, like the first responders or the people, the crew that’s there to help, oftentimes this remembering and mourning is when somebody is doing their grieving.
+And there are times we do public grief, like at a visitation and those kinds of things, but oftentimes later on it’s in the months following that we’re working through remembering what happened, mourning, working through hard things, and also working through some of the questions that get in the way.

 Well, that leads to my question, Ted, suppose somebody comes into your home, a victim who has gone through crisis, comes into your home or into your office and says, Ted, I don’t think I believe God is good.
 I am struggling to believe if he’s even real.
 Take us to that moment.
 How would you handle that situation knowing that this is coming from crisis and recent crisis?

-So one of the first things that I would say is I’m just so glad that you’re here and I’m just so glad that even though I don’t have answers, I wanna listen, I wanna understand your experience and I wanna walk with you through this.
+So, one of the first things that I would say is I’m just so glad that you’re here and I’m just so glad that even though I don’t have answers, I want to listen, I want to understand your experience and I want to walk with you through this.
 I think our knee jerk response, when you hear somebody and they go to, I don’t even know, and at that moment you’re hearing a no, no God is good, wait a minute.
 Your response to them saying, I don’t know if God is good, is to go, no, no, God is good.
-I can tell you that God is good and I don’t even know if He’s real.
+I can tell you that God is good, and I don’t even know if He’s real.
 No, no, no. He’s real.
 Let me tell you.

 I really appreciate that.
 I think that’s very instructive.
 On this next slide, I want you to read this statement, and then explain the importance of this.
 This is, I know this is really wordy, but it really says something I think is very important.